ErazerBrecht/CodeGenie/TestSamples/NodeJS_REST_MONGO/README.md

 # NodeJS REST / MONGO

 Test sample by Brecht Carlier.
+Later edited by Matthew Berkvens.

 I created this to play around with NodeJS.

-I'm able to get the Questions in json format from the MongoDB
+I'm able to get, post and edit the Users, Exercises and Answers in json format from the online database.

 By using AJAX, I'm able to put the data in my html file.
 Used ACE editor to post answers.

-This is a first test.
-Nothing real yet.
-This solution uses Monk to talk with db instead of Mongoose.
+This solution uses the Mongoose library to talk to the online Database.

 Printscreen

 ![Printscreen](http://erazerbrecht.duckdns.org/Images/NodeJS_REST_MONGO_TEST2.png)

-Used Tiles for buttons, I personnaly like it :)
+Used Tiles for buttons, I personally like it :)

 TODO:

-- Users: Post answers / edit them
-- Admin: Make questions / Edit questions
+- User authorization
-- Change to Mongoose
+- Sessions
+- Authorization checks on each function